Info Sessions & Trainings

 San Luis Obispo, CA 93401

-Information Sessions are also held on the 2nd Wednesday of the month at 6:30 pm at select Starbucks locations:
+Information Sessions are also held monthly at select Starbucks location on the 2nd Wednesday of the month at 6:30 PM.

 BE THE DIFFERENCE… VOLUNTEER…SEA LA DIFERENCIA…SEA UN VOLUNTARIO